 Hence, the diluted solution contains exactly (2500 mM / 50) = 50 mM H2SO4.

 Switch to pure water (button H2O), then click on Reac and enter for “H2SO4” the value 50 mM.

 After clicking on Start the program outputs the result (see right screenshot):

 The diluted solution has pH 1.27.

 Note.
 If you would solve this task with a pocket calculator, you would get a pH value of 1.3.
 The deviation from the correct result (pH 1.27) is caused by activity corrections for non-ideal solutions.

 100 mL of 0.01 molar HCl is mixed with 50 mL of 0.05 molar NaCl.
 What is the pH of the final solution?

-We begin with pure water (click on button New), then click on Reac and activate the checkbox More Reactions.
+We begin with pure water (button H2O), then click on Reac and activate the checkbox More Reactions.

 Before we enter the parameters, please recap: The final volume is 150 mL (= 100 mL + 50 mL) and, thus, the mixing solution contains:

 Run the calculation with Start.
-The result is shown on the right screenshot.
-So the answer is: The mixed solution has pH 11.94.
+The result is shown on the right screenshot: The mixed solution has pH 11.94.